 From emotional damages to pet trusts, the law has made some significant strides in recent years to better establish and recognize animal rights.
 In May 2015, Tennessee made history when its state legislature passed the Animal Abuser Registration Act, making it the first state to track people who have been convicted of an animal abuse crime.

 In addition to providing citizens with the ability of searching potential abusers in their area (not unlike sexual offender registries), one of the hopes of the Animal Abuse Registry is that animal providers, animal shelters, humane societies, breeders and pet stores in the state check it before selling an animal.

 While this registry is the first for a state law, municipalities in New York, Florida and Illinois have local ordinances and advocates are continuing to push for a national database to further protect animal welfare.

 The bill gave authority to the Tennessee Bureau of Investigation (TBI) to list the offenders associated with aggravated cruelty to animals, felony animal fighting and sexual acts with animals.
 The law applies to companion animals or non-livestock animals, meaning dogs, cats, exotic animals and domesticated chicks, ducks and pot-bellied pigs.

-Any person convicted of one of the crimes above must list their name, date of birth, offense, and date of conviction.
+Any person convicted of one of the criminal offenses above must list their name, date of birth, offense, and date of conviction.
 Offenders must pay a $50 registration fee and provide a recent picture.
 Failure to register comes with a $1,000 fine and up to a year in jail.
-The length of time on the registry is a mandatory two years with a five year extension for any further cruelty discovered while they are on the registry.
+The period of time on the registry is a mandatory two years with a five year extension for any further cruelty discovered while they are on the registry.
 Other laws in Tennessee allow the courts to order any person convicted of the offenses above to not own any domestic animals for a period of the judge’s choosing.

 How can I help?